awslabs/amazon-s3-tar-tool/README.md

 s3tar is utility tool to create a tarball of existing objects in Amazon S3.

-s3tar allows customers to group existing Amazon S3 objects into TAR files without having to download the files.
+s3tar allows customers to group existing Amazon S3 objects into TAR files without having to download the files, unless using the `--concat-in-memory` flag (see below).
 This cli tool leverages existing Amazon S3 APIs to create the archives on Amazon S3 that can be later transitioned to any of the cold storage tiers.
 The files generated follow the tar file format and can be extracted with standard tar tools.

+s3tar operates in two distinct modes, each tailored for specific use cases.
+The default method is designed for optimal performance with large objects, making it ideal for generating tarballs that predominantly consist of substantial data.
+In this mode, s3tar executes operations primarily through the Amazon S3 backend, eliminating the need to download the data.

+Conversely, the concat-in-memory method is specifically optimized for small objects, facilitating the concatenation of hundreds of thousands or millions of objects.
+This approach involves downloading the data into the instance and conducting most operations in the system's memory.
+Each method comes with its unique pricing structures, which are explained in the dedicated pricing section.

 Using the Multipart Uploads API, in particular `UploadPartCopy` API, we can copy existing objects into one object.
 This utility will create the intermediate TAR header files that go between each file and then concatenate all of the objects into a single tarball.